AdobeDocs/mix-modeler.en/help/harmonize-data/dataset-rules.md

 1. From the **[!UICONTROL Sync data for dataset rules]** dialog, select either **[!UICONTROL Refresh harmonized data for summary datasets]**, **[!UICONTROL Refresh harmonized data for event datasets]**, or **[!UICONTROL Refresh harmonized data for both summary + event datasets]**.

-1. Select **[!UICONTROL Sync]** to start the synchronization based on the defined dataset rules between harmonized data and data in datasets.
+1. To start the synchronization based on the defined dataset rules between harmonized data and data in datasets, select **[!UICONTROL Sync]**.
 To cancel the synchronization, select **[!UICONTROL Cancel]**.

    ![Sync data](../assets/sync-data.png)